Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Adam Samuelson - Goldman Sachs & Co.
 LLC

 Yes.
 Thanks.
 Good morning, everyone.
 So, maybe some questions on retail, in crop protection, your margins declined year-over-year.
-I think some of the comments in the text talked to some of the hurricane disruptions presumably on cotton, but also some competitive shifts. and anymore color there.
-And then also in retail, can you talk about the impact of acquisitions on SG&A given the gross profit performance?
-I would have expected a little bit more leverage on the gross profit uplift.
+I think some of the comments in the text talked to some of the hurricane disruptions presumably on cotton, but also some competitive shifts, and anymore color there.
+And then also in retail, can you talk about the impact of acquisitions on SG&A?
+Given the gross profit performance, I would have expected a little bit more leverage on the gross profit uplift.
 Thanks.

 Charles V. Magro - Agrium, Inc.